 With the help of Dr. Meehean, Emma produced a virtual reality video game utilizing Unity and Google Cardboard.
 Unity is a 3D game engine that allows computer scientists to program virtual reality video games.
 Google Cardboard is a headset that players wear during the game to see the virtual world through their smartphone screens.

 This computer genius also has an artsy side.
-Emma is a theatre minor who fell in love with the unique combination of computer science and the theatre program on one of her initial tours of Lynchburg College.
+Emma is a theatre minor who fell in love with the unique combination of computer science and the theatre program on one of her initial tours of University of Lynchburg.
 She is now very active in the theatre department, which gives her a bit of an advantage compared to other computer science majors.

 “In computer science, a lot of people only study programming and can only focus on embedded coding,” Emma remarked.
 “However, since I have a liberal arts background, I am able to work on front-end things as well, such as perfecting the look of what players see on the screen.”